-Many people find that surviving the natural disaster is easy compared to having to deal with the insurance companies.
+Many people find that surviving a natural disaster is easy compared to having to deal with insurance companies.
 There is often a large amount of paperwork and time that must pass before receiving compensation for losses.

 You may believe that your homeowner’s insurance will cover any damage to your house and the contents in it, but this is not always the case.
 In fact, homeowner’s insurance generally does not cover floods, earthquakes, mudslides, landslides, and sinkholes.
 A bit of bad luck and you could be financially ruined for the rest of your life.

 One financial benefit that people often initially overlook in the face of natural disasters is eligibility for tax relief.
 While a personal loan can help you get immediate funds, tax relief opportunities can also benefit you.
 IRS tax relief is a real thing and could help you get back on your feet again.
 According to the IRS’s own policy, if you or your business are located in a federally designated disaster area, you are considered an affected taxpayer and can receive certain special benefits.
 Let’s explore the types of tax relief available to those who have gone through a natural disaster.

 Most of us probably have some sort of retirement account, either a 401k or IRA, for when we finally reach our golden years.
 However, we all know that if we touch the money early in these accounts before we reach a certain age, we are subjected to penalties such as the 10 percent early withdrawal penalty inflicted on us by the IRS.